EventStorming Facilitation - Austin Two Day Workshop

 Paul is the founder and chair of the Explore DDD conference, the premier domain-driven design conference in North America, and co-founder of DDD Denver.
 He is also the author of The EventStorming Handbook, and a co-author of Behavior-Driven Development with Cucumber.

-He provides DDD and EventStorming training and coaching through his consultancy Virtual Genius.
+He provides DDD and EventStorming training and coaching through Virtual Genius.
 He lives in Denver, Colorado, with his wife and two teenagers.